physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/pupil-module.md

     img="user-guide/physioanalyzers/pupil-module-correction-1.png"
     title= "Pupil size correction 1"
     id="correction-1"
-    caption="
-    A Pupil diameter dataset showing measurement artifacts in the right pupil diameter samples.
-To correct this, the user can complement the raw data filter by manually rejecting the erroneous samples.
+    caption="A Pupil diameter dataset showing measurement artifacts in the right pupil diameter samples.
+To correct this, the user can complement the raw data filter by manually rejecting the erroneous samples." %}
-    " %}

 {% include image.html
     img="user-guide/physioanalyzers/pupil-module-correction-2.png"
     title= "Pupil size correction 2"
     id="correction-2"
-    caption="
-    Inserting a rejection zone.
+    caption="Inserting a rejection zone.
 The desired section is selected by left-clicking in the pupil diameter graph and dragging the highlighted section while holding down the mouse button.
-Once the desired section has been selected, releasing the mouse button opens a popup menu with several correction options.
+Once the desired section has been selected, releasing the mouse button opens a popup menu with several correction options." %}
-    " %}

 {% include image.html
     img="user-guide/physioanalyzers/pupil-module-correction-3.png"
     title= "Pupil size correction 3"
     id="correction-3"
-    caption="
-    Force reject samples.
-In the current example, the 'Force rejection' option is chosen for the right eye to manually remove the erroneous samples.
+    caption="Force reject samples.
+In the current example, the 'Force rejection' option is chosen for the right eye to manually remove the erroneous samples." %}
-    " %}

  {% include image.html
     img="user-guide/physioanalyzers/pupil-module-correction-4.png"
     title= "Pupil size correction 4"
     id="correction-4"
-    caption="
-    Once a 'force-reject' zone has been inserted, no raw samples for the eye it was defined for are used.
-In this case, the erroneous contribution of the noisy right pupil samples is removed, leaving a smooth 'mean pupil diameter' signal generated solely from the left pupil data (in the force-reject zone).
+    caption="Once a 'force-reject' zone has been inserted, no raw samples for the eye it was defined for are used.
+In this case, the erroneous contribution of the noisy right pupil samples is removed, leaving a smooth 'mean pupil diameter' signal generated solely from the left pupil data (in the force-reject zone)." %}
-    " %}

 ---